COMBINE-lab/RapMap/README.md

 # What is RapMap?

-RapMap is a testing ground for ideas in lightweight / quasi / pseudo transcriptome alignment.
-That means that, at this point, it is somewhat experimental and there are no guarantees on stability / compatibility between commits.
+RapMap is a testing ground for ideas in quasi-mapping / (lightweight / pseudo) transcriptome alignment.
+That means that, at this point, it is somewhat experimental.
+The `develop` branch will have the latest improvements and additions, but is not guaranteed to be stable between commits.
+Breaking changes to the master branch will be accompanied by a tag to the version before the breaking change.
 Currently, RapMap is a stand-alone quasi-mapper that can be used with other tools.
 It is also being used as part of [Sailfish](https://github.com/kingsfordgroup/sailfish) and [Salmon](https://github.com/COMBINE-lab/salmon).
 Eventually, the hope is to create and stabilize an API so that it can be used as a library from other tools.

-Lightweight / quasi / pseudo-alignment is the term I'm using here for the type of information required for certain tasks (e.g. transcript quantification) that is less "heavyweight" than what is provided by traditional alignment.
+Quasi-mapping / (lightweight / pseudo)-alignment is the term we are using here for the type of information required for certain tasks (e.g. transcript quantification) that is less "heavyweight" than what is provided by traditional alignment.
 For example, one may only need to know the transcripts / contigs to which a read aligns and, perhaps, the position within those transcripts rather than the optimal alignment and base-for-base `CIGAR` string that aligns the read and substring of the transcript.
-For details on RapMap (quasi-mapping in particular), please check out the [latest pre-print on bioRxiv](http://biorxiv.org/content/early/2016/01/16/029652).
-Note: while RapMap implements both quasi-mapping and pseudo-alignment, these two are **not** the same thing --- quasi-mapping is not pseudo-alignment, or an algorithm for obtaining pseudo-alignments.
-Quasi-mapping and pseudo-alignment are distinct concepts, and RapMap simply happens to implement both.
+For details on RapMap (quasi-mapping in particular), please check out the [associated paper](http://bioinformatics.oxfordjournals.org/content/32/12/i192.full.pdf).
+Note: RapMap implements both quasi-mapping and pseudo-alignment (originally introduced in [kallisto](https://github.com/pachterlab/kallisto)), these two are not the same thing.
+They are distinct concepts, and RapMap simply happens to implement algorithms for computing both.

 There are a number of different ways to collect such information, and the idea of RapMap (as the repository grows) will be to explore multiple different strategies in how to most rapidly determine all *feasible* / *compatible* locations for a read within the transcriptome.
-In this sense, it is like an *all-mapper*; the alignments it outputs are intended to be (eventually) disambiguated (*Really, it's more like an "all-best" mapper, since it returns all hits in the top "stratum" of lightweight/pseudo/quasi alignments*).
+In this sense, it is like an *all-mapper*; the mappings it outputs are intended to be (eventually) disambiguated (*Really, it's more like an "all-best" mapper, since it returns all hits in the top "stratum" of quasi-mapping / (lightweight / pseudo)-alignments*).
 If there is a need for it, *best-mapper* functionality may be added in the future.

 # Building RapMap